-Human Technopole will consists of seven research centers and four scientific facilities structures, that will provide services and technologies to support the research.
-Each center will include its own laboratories and will collaborate with universities, research centers and hospitals.
+Human Technopole will consists of seven research centres and various scientific facilities structures, that will provide services and technologies to support the research.
+Each centre will include its own laboratories and will collaborate with universities, research centres and hospitals.

 The first areas of research currently being developed are:

-It will pursue research aimed at uncovering the complex mechanisms governing gene expression and how heritable genetic information translates into phenotypic traits.
-Applied to humans, and in the context of so-called ‘precision medicine’ this type of research can be instrumental in identifying molecular targets and markers for disease prevention, early detection and personalised treatments.
+The Centre for Genomics will pursue research aimed at uncovering the complex mechanisms governing gene expression and how heritable genetic information translates into phenotypic traits.

 Via Ferrante Aporti 8, Milano – tel.
 02 6249991